PSokhey/Local-Store-Search/README.md

 ├── futureFeatures                # Folder for code that may be used in future development
     /deals.html                   # Page for product discounts
     /searchResult.html            # Development of search/sort by distance from user
-    /functions.js                 # Scripts for search/sort by distance from user
 ├── images                        # Folder for images
     /profileImage                 # Folder for handling profile picture /upload.php               # File for handling profile picture upload for users (work in progress)